Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/testing.rst

 The application requires ESA BEAM Toolbox to compile and run.

-All dependencies are listed in the pom.xml and downloaded during the mvn install execution
+All dependencies are listed in the pom.xml and downloaded during the mvn install execution.

 Simulating the application execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^